 You need to consider the best funding option for you given your specific business model.
 If you have business partners, you will need to collectively agree how best to inject capital into your start-up.
 If you are unsure, or if you need to discuss the relative merits of each type of funding, speak to one of our specialist commercial solicitors today.
 While you will be extremely busy trying to get your new business off the ground, don’t be tempted to rush a decision around borrowing or seeking investors.
 You may save yourself thousands in unexpected costs by ensuring any contracts sent by a lender or investor are checked to ensure they serve your long-term best interests.

-Alternatively, if you're looking for guidance on your business premises or are having problems with your lease, our commercial property lawyers are able to help.
+Alternatively, if you're looking for guidance on your business premises or are having problems with your lease, our commercial property lawyers and business dispute solicitors are able to help.